"I get commissions for purchases made through links in this post."

 A break-through in Renegade’s design that particularly caught our eyes is the deep arc back ankle-level collar.
 It’s amply cushioned and makes more room for our feet to flex.

-In recent years, the Renegade GTX has been receiving criticisms over their longevity, probably due to the presence of various upper seams.
+In recent years, the Renegade GTX has been receiving criticisms over its longevity, probably due to the presence of various upper seams.
 These are sewn to connect four pieces of leather for forefoot flex maximization.

 They are supposed to allow water to leak in, but fortunately, the sophisticated GORE-TEX liners have built a fort against the current.
 Since these boots are woven from leather and synthetic, they need to treat with beeswax or hemp seed oil for improved waterproofness, softness, and durability.